 This option is covered nicely, you can sell single images and whole galleries for a single price.
 This feature is missing in most other website builders.

 It appears I can only sell products when I’m on Creator Plan and can’t sell products on Photographer Plan.
 Like, seriously?
 Should I use a third-party service to sell my e-book and presets?
-All this setup doesn’t sound like a one-stop-shop at all.
+All this setup doesn’t sound like a one-stop shop at all.

 After some Googling, I found a solution, listed here.
 You need to have a Creator plan and then sell images through the Client Galleries.
 It’s workable, but it looks like I need to create a separate Client Gallery for each album that I have and each of them will have its own mini-site with a different check-out cart.
-This structure means some wealthy buyer can’t buy one landscape and one seascape without completing the check-out process twice.
+This structure means some wealthy buyers can’t buy one landscape and one seascape without completing the check-out process twice.

 The product selling options are suitable for a little store – you can have categories, tags, product-specific options, shipping options, etc.